 You can drive to Antequera in about 1 ½ hours.
-Take the N-340 towards Málaga, after passing through a number of tunnels, the road reaches the highest, 780 m (2,560 ft) point of Puerto de las Pedrizas and the N-331 branches off to Antequera (signposted to Sevilla and Córdoba).
+Take the N-340 towards Málaga.
+After passing through a number of tunnels, the road reaches the highest point of Puerto de las Pedrizas at 780 m (2,560 ft) and the N-331 branches off to Antequera (signposted to Sevilla and Córdoba).
 The road descends, offering the first views of Antequera’s rich agricultural plain.

 In land area, Antequera is the country’s fifth-largest municipality, home to about 40,000 residents.
 Agriculture, especially grains and olives, is the economic mainstay.
 Many consider the oil made from the local Hojiblanca variety of olive to be the best in Spain.
 A new and highly productive crop here is sunflowers, which make a vivid patchwork through the Vega (fertile plain) in early summer.
 Some 12 km (7 miles) further on, turn left into Antequera.